-- Include health hazards training in all General Industry and Construction 10-hour courses sponsored by ETTA. - Provide external presentations on health hazards as requested. - Develop training and informational material as requested by Health Hazards SEP Team such as brochures, hazard alerts, and industry guides. - Train OSH Division staff members conducting consultative visits and compliance inspections on the Health Hazards SEP, associated OPN, and the chemicals identified in the Health Hazards SEP. - Promote the Industrial Hygiene-MESH certificate during outreach activities, training events, and through our MESH Alliances (Safety & Health Council and NCSU Industrial Extension Services). - Work with the SEP committee on updating OPN 135 and other related OSH documents.
+- Include health hazards training in all General Industry and Construction 10-hour courses sponsored by ETTA. - Provide external presentations on health hazards as requested. - Develop training and informational material as requested by Health Hazards SEP Team. - Train OSH Division staff members conducting consultative visits and compliance inspections on the Health Hazards SEP, associated OPN, and the chemicals identified in the Health Hazards SEP. - Promote the Industrial Hygiene-MESH certificate during outreach activities, training events, and through our MESH Alliances (Safety & Health Council and NCSU Industrial Extension Services).

-- Engage in active marketing to promote the Alliance Program. - Recommend alliances that most benefit the missions and goals of the N.C.
-Department of Labor, Occupational Safety & Health Division and support the Strategic Management Plan. - Collaborate with the SEP Committee to initiate new alliance signing. - Verify that alliance agreements are reviewed annually to ensure that the goals and objectives identified in the agreement are being met. - Work closely with all SEP's in training and outreach efforts to their respective associated alliances. - Work closely with all alliances not associated with an SEP in training and outreach efforts.
+- Engage in active marketing to promote the Partnership-Alliance Program. - Recommend alliances and partnerships that most benefit the missions and goals of the N.C.
+Department of Labor, Occupational Safety & Health Division and support the Strategic Management Plan. - Collaborate with the SEP Committee to initiate new alliance signing. - Verify that alliance agreements are reviewed annually to ensure that the goals and objectives identified in the agreement are being met. - Work closely with all SEP's in training and outreach efforts to their respective associated alliances. - Work closely with all alliances not associated with an SEP in training and outreach efforts. - Review APN 18 at least annually and update as needed to ensure effectiveness and accuracy with DOL procedures.

-- Review APN 18 at least annually and update as needed to ensure effectiveness and accuracy with DOL procedures. - Ensure that reports, memos and other significant documents are maintained in the respective alliance folder on the F:/Drive. - Maintain all original, signed cooperative agreements and ensure that copies of all agreements are placed on the One Stop Shop for reference by OSH Division personnel.
+- Ensure that reports, memos and other significant documents are maintained in the respective alliance folder on the F:/Drive. - Maintain all original, signed cooperative agreements and ensure that copies of all agreements are placed on the One Stop Shop for reference by OSH Division personnel.